 When it comes to clarifying doubts, AI typically does five key things:

-“I didn’t quite get the third step in the derivation.”
+Students simply type in their question: “I didn’t quite get the third step in the derivation.”

-No risk of dropping out.
+No waiting around, no hassle, asnd no risk of dropping out.

 Older systems depended on FAQs.
+Today AI gets it:

 Where the student is struggling,